Studio of

 Fig. 2.
 Houdon, Bust of Washington, terracotta, Mount Vernon, Virginia.

-The present marble was unknown until its appearance at auction in 2019.
-It had then been covered with a succession of coatings, evidently applied to mask discolorations in the Seravezza marble, Houdon’s preferred sculpture material.
-Recently cleaned and conserved, the bust can now be appreciated for its high quality, though it is evident that it was never brought to a final finish—it was likely abandoned at a late stage in the carving due to the presence of those same discolorations.
-Still, coming as it does from the studio of Houdon it retains the compelling and inspiring qualities of the direct contemporary portrait from life of Washington.
+The present marble has been recently cleaned and conserved, removing a succession of wax and silicone coatings that had served to cover discolorations on the surface of the work.
+The bust can now be appreciated for its high quality, though it is evident that it was never brought to its ultimate finish by Houdon.
+Most likely, it was abandoned at a late stage in the carving process due to the presence of those same discolorations.
+Still, the sculpture fully conveys the power and inspiring character of Washington, which the sculptor personally experienced nearly 250 years ago.

-The work was recently cleaned and conserved.
+Condition Note: The bust was restored by Taylor Pearce in London in 2009, at which time it was placed on the black socle present today.
+The work was recently cleaned and conserved by Steve Tatti in New York.
 An old repair to the nose has been colored to match the original marble.

 Full length sculpture of a man leaning against a column and holding a walking stick.